amyjko/critically-conscious-computing/chapters/control.md

 `python
 for student in students_list:
     if student.absent == 1:
-        status = “Warning to student”
+        status = "Warning to student"
     if student.absent < 3:
-        status = “Warning to principal”
+        status = "Warning to principal"
     else:
-        status = “Automated phone call to parents”
+        status = "Automated phone call to parents"
 `

 * *Formative assessment*.
 Provide a list of the rules used to execute Python programs.
 Then, using the methods for teaching tracing above, have the class step through the program, attempting to follow the semantic rules and tracing the logic of the program one step at a time using example students that are and are not absent, while explaining each rule.
 At each step, have students pose questions about what each step will do, and how it would be different if the data or logic was different.
 Correct any misconceptions of the syntactic and semantic rules that surface.
 After each step, solicit from the class discrepancies between the context brainstormed in the previous session and the logic in the program.
 Is the logic of the program fair?
 What context or circumstances is it ignoring?